9tin9tin9/lli/README.md

 - [ ] Write more tests

+- [ ] Added comments

+- [ ] Create all the string literals during preprocessing

 ## Implement note

 As the interpreter performs read write directly on file descriptor, the mutex added by rust on stdout and stdin are bypassed.
 Mutex or related things should be added manually if multithreading is to be implemented in the future.